 “It’s Knut Kvalheim,” says Jack.

 Yes, of course, one of my generation’s great Norwegian runners who ran for both Bill Bowerman and Bill Dellinger at the University of Oregon from 1970 to 1974.
 Knut’s claim to fame, he says, was “I beat Pre in his American record 5000.”

 It was in Helsinki in June 1974.
 Knut won that 5000 in 13:20.4.
 Steve Prefontaine took second in an American record 13:21.87.

 “I said to Pre in 1971, ‘You shouldn’t lead races all the time.
 You need to go to Europe, stay in the back, and learn to kick.’
 But Bowerman didn’t want him to go, and Pre didn’t push it.

 “Actually, there was a Danish guy who he’d lapped several times.
 But when Clarke came up on him with about six laps to go, the Danish guy thought, ‘This is my moment’, and he led Ron for the next 200 meters before falling away.
-Afterwards, federation officials discussed whether it should be counted as a world record, because Clarke had been paced!”
+Afterwards, federation officials discussed whether it should count as a world record, because Clarke had used pacers!”